 If you’ve got a lump sum of cash you hardly touch (such as long-term cash savings or an emergency fund you don’t access unless absolutely necessary), you can enjoy more attractive interest rates by depositing them in a high interest savings account.
 Such accounts often reward you with higher interest when you deposit certain amounts of cash and/or when you don’t make withdrawals for a certain amount of time.

-– CIMB FastSaver Account gives you straight-up 1% interest on any cash in your account up to $50,000 when you’ve got at least $1,000.
+– CIMB FastSaver Account gives you straight-up 1% interest on any cash in your account up to $10,000 when you’ve got the CIMB Visa Signature credit card.

 Compare and apply for savings accounts right here on MoneySmart—it’s free!